mramanindia/mramanindia/README.md

 I am Aman, a bright life building here things for good.
 </br>
+Welcome to my profile,
-In my repo, You will find most of my projects in AI, being more specific, I have projects in Computer vision, NLP, Deep Learning, and in other AI Technologies.
+Over here you will find most of my repositories with projects in AI, being more specific, I have projects in Computer vision, NLP, Deep Learning, and in other AI Technologies.

+Yeah, its fun doing and sharing with you,
-Please do explore it and use it if it comes for your need, Happy helping : ) </br>
+Please do explore it and use it if it comes to your needs, Happy coding : ) </br>
 Thanks.

  </ul>